particle-iot/docs/src/content/reference/device-os/firmware.md

 You can also specify a value using [chrono literals](#chrono-literals), for example: `Particle.publishVitals(1h)` for 1 hour.

+Sending device vitals does not consume Data Operations from your monthly or yearly quota.
+However, for cellular devices they do use cellular data, so unnecessary vitals transmission can lead to increased data usage, which could result in hitting the monthly data limit for your account.

 >_**NOTE:** Diagnostic messages can be viewed in the [Console](https://console.particle.io/devices).
 Select the device in question, and view the messages under the "EVENTS" tab._